influxdata/docs-v2/content/v2.0/reference/release-notes/_index.md

 ---
-title: InfluxData project release notes
+title: Release notes
-description: View release notes for InfluxData projects.
+description: Find important information about what's included in new versions of InfluxData products.
 menu:
   v2_0_ref:
     name: Release notes
     weight: 1
 ---

-The following release notes provide important information about released versions of InfluxData projects:
+Find important information about what's included in new versions of our products:

 {{< children >}}